spokerman12/sudoku-to-sat-solver/README.md

 - Create a virtualenv, if you care about your current Python installation.
 - Do `pip install -r requirements.txt`
 - Install zChaff from https://www.princeton.edu/chaff/zchaff.html.
 You may need to fix an import.
 It's easy.
+- Make sure that the zchaff64 dir is in `~/sudoku-to-sat-solver`

 ## Instructions